tidesdb/tidesdb/README.md

 > master is in active development.  v0.2.0 is the projected stable first release.
 We are in the final stages of testing and documentation.

 ## Features
+- [x] **ACID** transactions are atomic, consistent, isolated, and durable.
 - [x] **Concurrent** multiple threads can read and write to the storage engine.
 The memtable(skip list) uses an RW lock which means multiple readers and one true writer.
-SSTables are sorted, immutable and can be read concurrently they are protected via page locks.
+SSTables are sorted, immutable.
 Transactions are also thread-safe.
 - [x] **Column Families** store data in separate key-value stores.
 Each column family has their own memtable and sstables.
 - [x] **Atomic Transactions** commit or rollback multiple operations atomically.
 Rollback all operations if one fails.
 - [x] **Cursor** iterate over key-value pairs forward and backward.
 - [x] **WAL** write-ahead logging for durability.
 Replays memtable column families on startup.
 - [x] **Multithreaded Compaction** manual multi-threaded paired and merged compaction of sstables.
 When run for example 10 sstables compacts into 5 as their paired and merged.
 Each thread is responsible for one pair - you can set the number of threads to use for compaction.
-- [x] **Bloom Filters** reduce disk reads by reading initial pages of sstables to check key existence.
+- [x] **Bloom Filters** reduce disk reads by reading initial blocks of sstables to check key existence.
 - [x] **Compression** compression is achieved with Snappy, or LZ4, or ZSTD.
 SStable entries can be compressed as well as WAL entries.
 - [x] **TTL** time-to-live for key-value pairs.
 - [x] **Configurable** many options are configurable for the engine, and column families.